Albert Park, Auckland: Features

 The design of the park was the result of a public competition and follows a formal layout with a main north-south axis.
-To the north of the axis is a bronze statue by Francis J Williamson of Queen Victoria (1897); to the south is a bandstand (James Slator 1901).
-Between them is a large cast iron fountain imported from Great Britain in 1881 which forms the centrepiece of the park.
+To the north of the axis is a bronze statue by Francis J Williamson of Queen Victoria (1897); to the south is a bandstand.
+The bandstand is a Category 2 historic place.
+Built in 1900–1901 it was first used in 1901 for a memorial after the death of Queen Victoria and subsequently used for civic gatherings and brass band concerts.
+Between the statue and bandstand is a large cast iron fountain imported from Great Britain in 1881 which forms the centrepiece of the park.
 The fountain is distinguished by statues of dolphins ridden by cherubs blowing horns that spout water.
 The fountain is surmounted by Aphrodite that also has a horn spouting water.

 The statue of Queen Victoria was one of several similar sculptures installed by municipal authorities throughout the British Empire following the monarch's Diamond Jubilee in 1897.
 This sculpture was cast in London and unveiled with considerable ceremony here as part of the Jubilee celebrations.
 The red granite pedestal is intact but the ensemble originally included a cast iron ornamental fence that has been removed.

 There are several other artworks and memorials in the park, including a marble Boer War memorial, and an over life-size marble statue of Sir George Grey also by F J Williamson that was relocated here from its original site outside the Auckland Town Hall.
 There are two Edwardian marble edifices near the band rotunda, one being Andrea Carlo Lucchesi's Love breaking the sword of hate (1900) and the other a memorial drinking fountain.
 Many of these memorials and artworks can be seen in the numerous images of Albert Park printed as postcards since the early 20th century.